alecrios/accessible-menu/README.md

 </div>
 ```

-Each menu can have its own transition, independent from the other menus in the system.
+Each menu may have its own transition specified, independent from the other menus in the system.

 Custom transitions are also supported.
-Simply define a new object on `Menu.transitions` with an `open()` and `close()` function, and pass the key into the `data-transition` attribute.
-Both the open and close functions are required to run the provided callback function when the animation is complete (e.g. on a `transitionend` event).
+Simply define a new object in `Menu.transitions` with an `open()` and `close()` function, and pass the key into the menu's `data-transition` attribute.
+Both the open and close functions are required to run a provided callback function when the animation is complete (e.g. on a `transitionend` event).
+Additionally, these functions must be configured such that the menu receives a `display` value of `none` for its closed state.
+Any other value is acceptable for its open state.
 Check the source code for example transitions.

 ``` js
 Menu.transitions.myCustomTransition = {